namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 2/24/25
+- Will be more NC-140 today - focusing on exports
+- Joelle we might start to step on each others toes soon with NC-176

 ### 2/21/25
-- Will be off early to play in a pickleball tournament
-- Continuing with NC-140 - need to implement the export feature - goal is to have a PR out monday
+- Continued working on NC-140 - got the merge engine and data library working

 ### 2/20/25
 - Started working on NC-140 - bulk of the work is complete